 Any crimes or offences you are convicted of while on the road including drunk driving, over-speeding, reckless driving, and other convictions will likely come upon a Police check for Taxi Licensing purposes

 If you are interested in driving people and goods for a reward through any vehicle, you must first register for a Police Check in most Australian states and territories.
 A valid Police Check will allow you to register for the Driver's accreditation program ofthe State.

-You can apply for a valid National Criminal History Check online via Australian National Character Check - ANCC®
+You can apply for a valid Nationally Coordinated Criminal History Check online via Australian National Character Check - ANCC®

 It is by many considered to be the easiest and fastest method of applying for a validand working National Police Check.
 Applicants who complete the application online get their Police check certificates returned to them mostly within 24 hours of submitting the application.